radosevic-dr/react_meta_tag_hook/README.md

 ### Creating meta data

 Lets first create js file where we will store our meta data.
 I will put it in data folder.
+Keyword represent name or property of meta tag and the value is content of it.

 ```js
 // data/metaData.js